truenas/documentation/content/SCALE/SCALETutorials/Apps/_index.md

 SCALE applications are available in three catalogs (trains):

-* Enterprise - Apps are simplified and validated for Enterprise users that are maintained by iXsystems for Enterprise users.
+* **enterprise** - Apps are simplified and validated for Enterprise users that are maintained by iXsystems for Enterprise users.
-* Chart - Default catalog, maintained by iXsystems for non-Enterprise and community users.
+* **stable** - Default catalog of official apps, vetted by iXsystems based on features and functionality and how they integrate with SCALE.
-* Community - Apps proposed and maintained by the community.
+* **community** - Apps proposed and maintained by the community.

-Some apps proposed by community members get adopted as official **Chart** applications apps.
+Some apps proposed by community members might be adopted as official **stable** train apps, but if not they are found in the **community** train.
-Official apps are vetted by iXsystems based on the features and functionality the provide and how they integrate with the SCALE platform.
+Official apps are maintained by iXsystems for non-Enterprise and community users.

 Applications are provided "as-is" and can introduce system stability or security issues when installed.
 Make sure the application is required for your specific use requirements and does not violate your security policies before installation.